masikol/barapost/README.md

 # Barapost toolkit

 **"Barapost"** command line toolkit is designed for determination the taxonomic position of nucleotide sequences and subsequent sorting.
-In other words, it performs taxonomic annotation of sets of nucleotide sequences.
+In other words, it performs taxonomic annotation of sets of nucleotide sequences and then separates these sets into different files.

 - [Motivation](#motivation)
 - [The default workflow](#the-default-workflow-looks-like)